Well along with all our balladeer artists and all our country music supporters the current world-wide events have brought great change.

 Bungendore was our destination right after Tamworth and, as always, it was a great weekend and I was pleased to be a finalist in the Female Vocal Award, always lovely to have a nod from your peers.

 In February we had a trip to Tasmania for the Primrose Sands Festival and met some wonderful people there including some folk from the FM radio station, tasmanfm, from Nubeena.
 Their station is now broadcasting our bush ballad radio program on Saturdays at 8am.

 We entertained at the Willaston CM Club (Adelaide) in March.
 This was a new venue for us and were very pleased to be invited back again next year to this very well supported club.

 Many festivals have been cancelled this year including Mildura, Kempsey and the Gympie Muster but we are looking ahead and planning major bush ballad concerts to promote Aussie bush ballads and our bush ballad artists once this health crisis is over.

-Tune in online to our weekly Australian Bush Balladeers Show and stream on www.todayscountry94one.com every Thursday night at 10pm and Sunday mornings at 7am when Peter and I present an hour of Aussie bush ballads.
+Even though we cannot see you at the moment, you can listen online to our weekly Australian Bush Balladeers Show – stream on www.todayscountry94one.com every Thursday night at 10pm and Sunday mornings at 7am when we present an hour of Aussie bush ballads.